 Even in a blowout, it's difficult to imagine another pitcher being left in, with the bases loaded, to face that 13th hitter -- someone who already hit a grand slam in the inning.
 That's why Park's record appears even more untouchable than Tatis'.

-Twenty-one years ago, those two players combined for a baseball first.
+Twenty-three years ago, those two players combined for a baseball first.
 It remains a unique piece of the game's history.